Rolling up data by time in SQL

 It takes two arguments, the first is the slide and the second is the window size.

-For example, to get the number of distinct auction IDs across bids for the previous minute every second, you’d write a query like
+For example, to get the number of distinct auction IDs across bids for the previous minute every second,

 function is used to create session windows.